Things to Avoid While Buying a Home

-With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
-There still remain a few major hurdles to jump before your loan closes.
-Below you'll find a list of things to stay away from during this crucial time of your home purchase.
+With the thrill that comes with an accepted offer and a “yes” from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
+There still remain a few major hurdles to jump before the keys are handed over.
+Here are some things to refrain from during the home buying process to assure the transaction goes well.

 Don’t empty your wallet on big-ticket items Although you may be planning ways to turn your new home into a castle, try to stay away from major purchases like appliances, electronics, or expensive furnishings.
 We also recommend that you avoid vacations and car purchases until the closing of your loan.
 Financing new furniture with a store card or a bank credit card could put your credit worthiness at risk during the time it means the most.
 It’s even a mistake to make those huge purchases using cash.
 Lending Institutions are examining your cash reserve when considering your loan.

 Don’t get a new job.
 Stability in your career history is a good thing to lenders.
 Changing jobs may not jeopardize your ability to qualify for a mortgage loan – especially if you are improving your salary.
 However, switching jobs in the middle of your approval process could influence whether or not you are approved.